rgbkrk/bookstore/README.rst

 **Note: Bookstore only works against IPython 1.0.0 alpha, but is ready for 1.0's release.**

-Currently supports OpenStack and Rackspace.
+Currently supports OpenStack Swift with Keystone authentication and Rackspace.

 *Add your provider with a pull request!*